NyathiBlesing/S-M-S/README.md

 <img width="600" height="500" alt="1 5" src="https://github.com/user-attachments/assets/04e73c4b-0cad-498b-96e4-77d763d879bd" />

-Then this is the Admin Dashboard where thet see all signed up students, student details, subject management, active and inactive students accounts and domitory allocation:
+Then this is the Admin Dashboard.
+This is where the Admin see all signed up students, their details, subject management, active and inactive students and domitory allocation:

 <img width="600" height="500" alt="02" src="https://github.com/user-attachments/assets/80b4eb04-652a-48da-aaa1-7b00d4d8ce12" />